thdud7/VTC-traffic-generator/README.md

 # Video Teleconferencing (VTC)

 **VTC** is defined as two-way traffic, consisting of separate audio and video streams, between two or more endpoints.
 This document explains how to install and operate the Searchlight VTC traffic generator.
-For technical details explaining how the generator works or how to populate a content library, see the [wiki](/wiki/main.md).
+For technical details explaining how the traffic generator works or how media content is generated, see the [wiki](/wiki/main.md).

 [[_TOC_]]